Team

 Asmit Subba

-Asmit Subba is a field biologist from eastern Nepal currently pursuing a Master’s degree in zoology from Tribhuvan University.
+Asmit Subba is a field biologist from eastern Nepal achieved his Master’s degree in zoology from Tribhuvan University.
 He has been studying critically endangered Chinese pangolin in eastern Nepal.
 He is also interested in bird feeding/breeding ecology and migratory pattern.

 Research Intern